But I can see you, your brown skin shining in the sun,

 - Brad Paisley - "Who Needs Pictures"

 - Deana Carter - "Strawberry Wine".
-The titular strawberry wine is among the memories she shared with her teenage love:
+The titular strawberry wine is among the memories she shared with her first lover, a college-aged boy working on the family farm.
+She even wonders if she's nostalgic for him or just the person she used to be at seventeen.

 - Sarah Buxton "Innocence"